six2dez/OneListForAll/README.md

 # OneListForAll
 **Rockyou for web fuzzing**

-This is a projectt to generate huge wordlists for web fuzzing, if you just want to fuzz with a good wordlist use the file [onelistforallmicro.txt](https://github.com/six2dez/OneListForAll/blob/main/onelistforallmicro.txt).
+This is a project to generate huge wordlists for web fuzzing, if you just want to fuzz with a good wordlist use the file [onelistforallmicro.txt](https://github.com/six2dez/OneListForAll/blob/main/onelistforallmicro.txt).

 ## Usage